Did you know that blue colored fruits are high in the antioxidants and vitamins? Here are 31 healthy blue fruits you have to try!

 Are you looking for a specific blue fruit?
 Here are 31 blue fruits along with some helpful information about each.
 So if you are just trying to add some blue fruits to your diet for their well known antioxidant contents, or perhaps just looking to add color to your cooking, here are a bunch for you to discover!

 Are blue fruits healthy?

 Blue fruits are widely recognized as nutritionally healthy foods for their antioxidant benefits.
-The rich blue color hints to their high anthocyanin content, which are a group of plant compounds called polyphenols that produce the blue color (the same goes for purple veggies!).
+The rich blue color hints to their high anthocyanin content, which are a group of plant compounds called polyphenols that produce the blue color (the same goes for purple veggies and blue veggies!).
 The Mayo clinic states that these compounds may prevent chronic diseases such as heart disease, diabetes, and some cancers.

 Nutritional Information for the Most Common Blue Fruits

 Here are a few common blue fruits and their nutritional benefits (per a 100g, 3.5 oz serving).
 Vitamin values are the % of your RDA, and fiber values are in grams.

 Who wrote the song Blue Suede Shoes? (scroll to the end of this post for the answer!)